 Afaryan Monologue / Afaryan Memories

-Kalle Hamm
+Hamm Kalle

 A two-part video with the first part – Afaryan Monologue – being an immigrant artist's account of his relationship with art and politics.
 In the second part – Afaryan Memories – the artist tells about his old home, a village in Kurdistan in Iran abandoned 20 years ago, and interviews its former residents.